 Listen to this beautiful song by John Michael Talbot.

-Every Lent I read Henri Nouwen’s, “The Return of the Prodigal Son”.
-I am enthralled by this book and Nouwen’s honesty about his own life and struggles.
-It is a beautiful and powerfully written account of a story most of us know, yet few of us delve so deeply into.
+Every Lent, I read Henri Nouwen’s “The Return of the Prodigal Son”.
+I am enthralled by this book and Nouwen’s honesty about his life and struggles.
+It is a beautiful and powerfully written account of a story most of us know, yet few of us delve so deeply into it.
 Nouwen uses Rembrandt’s portrait of the Prodigal Son to tell the story:

 This is a very telling example of what happens when we turn to the world to meet our needs but all we meet there is misery.
 We want the world to fill us with all we ever thought we wanted, but what we want is never enough.
 The world can’t/won’t satisfy.
 The world only takes and leaves desolation in the empty places of our souls.

 Notice, though, that the son finally, instinctively, knew where to turn when he was starving – his father.
 Though he felt he wasn’t worthy of his father’s love because of the shameful way he acted, he also hoped his father would at least feed him as the servants were fed (15:17-20).
 That was all the son hoped for.
 Imagine his surprise when he didn’t even get his well-rehearsed words out of his mouth…

 HOLY FATTED CALF BATMAN!

 Being willing to receive crumbs, the son got the surprise of his life when “the father saw him and was filled with compassion for him; he ran to his son, threw his arms around him and kissed him.”
 (15:20) There’s no way my father would have done that, and my mother would likely have changed the locks on the doors when I left.
 The father had compassion for his son because he knew he was a miserable, lost soul – but now he was found.
 It was a time to celebrate; it was a time of joy and thanksgiving.